-Eimskip's employees, their knowledge and skills, are the company’s greatest resource.
-The team consists of different individuals who undertake a variety of work and have a diversity of experience and knowledge.
-Through common values, the team acts in harmony, creating a dynamic company and an eligible workplace based on great team spirit and ambition.
+Eimskip's employees' knowledge and skills are the Company's most important resources.
+The team consists of diverse individuals who perform various jobs and have different experiences and knowledge.
+The team acts in harmony through common values, creating a dynamic company and a good workplace based on great team spirit and ambition.

 Selection of employees

 A variety of individuals with diverse backgrounds and talents are the key to Eimskip's success.
 High-quality recruitment procedures ensure that Eimskip always has the right people in the right places.
 Emphasis is placed on welcoming new employees and providing them with good information and job training.

 Eimskip will always choose the right person for the right position but finds it important to consider diversity when choosing a new team member.
 This applies to both internal and external recruitment.
 Eimskip's objective is to employ the most qualified people for the job and ensure that they have the ambition to tackle future challenges.
 At Eimskip the policy is to pay employees same wage for equally valuable jobs, taken to account experience and education.

 In addition for the composition of the Executive Management Team shall be diverse in terms of competence, knowledge, experience, education, and gender.
 Attention is paid to these factors when selecting individuals for the Executive Management Team.